turingschool-examples/challenges/working_with_strings_and_integers.markdown

 Use *only* the "string concatenation" technique to complete the following:

-A. What code can you write to output the string `"FirstLast"`?
+1. What code can you write to output the string `"FirstLast"`?
-B. What code can you write to output the string `"LastFirst"`?
+2. What code can you write to output the string `"LastFirst"`?
-C. What code can you write to output the string `"First Last"`?
+3. What code can you write to output the string `"First Last"`?
-D. What code can you write to output the string `"Last First Last First"`?
+4. What code can you write to output the string `"Last First Last First"`?
-E. What code can you write to output the string `"FirstLast"`?
+5. What code can you write to output the string `"FirstLast"`?

 Then repeat A-E using only the "string interpolation" technique.